Suns rally to beat Bucks 125-124 despite Giannis' 47 points - WHIZ News

+PHOENIX (AP) — The All-Star backcourt of Chris Paul and Devin Booker is starting to get comfortable for the Phoenix Suns.
+Now they’re beating good teams, piling up wins and rising quickly in the Western Conference.

-PHOENIX (AP) — Devin Booker scored 30 points, Chris Paul added 28 and the Phoenix Suns extended their winning streak to four games by rallying to beat the Milwaukee Bucks 125-124 on Wednesday night.
+Booker scored 30 points, Paul added 28 points and seven assists and the Suns extended their winning streak to four games by rallying to beat the Milwaukee Bucks 125-124 on Wednesday night.

+Booker and Paul combined for 15 points in a tight fourth quarter.

+“It’s tough for other teams,” Paul said.
+“You don’t know what to take away.
+Most teams have one primary defender so who you gonna put him on?
+Me or Book?
+We’re learning to play off of each other.”

 The Suns have won seven of eight and have a 15-9 record.